Mapping out the ever-changing employee leave environment

 A: Innovations in the leave space matter.
 Voya has been at the forefront of offering a leave manager that acts as the single point of contact for the entire leave.
 We also know the importance of real time notifications, the latest in ADA support, having subject matter experts in all aspects of leave administration, and offering vocational and clinical resources for each organization.

 The laws and regulations concerning leave are constantly changing.
 Voya not only stays on top of these changes but is constantly moving ahead in fully managing the absence space for employers.

 To learn more about Leave Management services offered by Voya Employee Benefits, contact your Voya Employee Benefits representative.

-Voya Leave Management services are provided in part by Disability RMS, Inc.
+Voya Leave Management services are provided in part by Disability Reinsurance Management Services, Inc.

-Insurance products are issued by ReliaStar Life Insurance Company (Minneapolis, MN) and ReliaStar Life Insurance Company of New York (Woodbury, NY).
+Disability Income Insurance is issued and underwritten by ReliaStar Life Insurance Company (Minneapolis, MN) and ReliaStar Life Insurance Company of New York (Woodbury, NY).
 Within the State of New York, only ReliaStar Life Insurance Company of New York is admitted, and its products issued.
 Both are members of the Voya® family of companies.
 Voya Employee Benefits is a division of both companies.
 Product availability and specific provisions may vary by state.